Wizkid stirs mixed reactions as he discloses that he doesn't believe in religion

 Nigerian singer Wizkid recently shared some life nuggets and wise words with his fans on social media.

-The Essence crooner took to his Snapchat channel with a series of posts with the first, highling that he does not believe in religion.
+The Essence crooner took to his Snapchat channel with a series of posts, with the first highlighting that he does not believe in religion.

 On another slide, Wizkid advised anyone who might be tempted to preach or reach out to him based on his first statement to stay away from him.